BioComputingUP/CAID/README.md

 2    E    0.813    1
 ...
 ```
 Each file must be stored with .caid suffix.
 You can access and download all CAID challenge results from https://caid.idpcentral.org/challenge/results.

 ### References
 References must be provided as a single fasta file, includeing the sequence and the labels corresponding to each residue.
 In the labels, 0 indicates order, 1 indicates disorder/binding/linker, and - denotes that this residue is not included in the assessment.
+All the CAID challenge references can be downloaded from https://caid.idpcentral.org/challenge/results.

 ```
 >DP01234